jbrialon/coratuvoige/README.md

-# coratuvoige 🚗💨
+# Coratuvoige 🚗💨

-> Work in progress, a carsharing tool to share commutes expenses
+> Work in progress, A carpooling tool to share commute expenses between coworkers

 ## Build Setup